AustinZhu/mintsql/README.md

 ![](https://i.ibb.co/CPZ0VMc/mint-logo.png)
 MintSQL is a lightweight SQL database written in Go that supports basic database CRUD operations.

+## Prerequisites
+Make sure you have the following installed:

+- Go 1.17
+- Docker (optional)

 ## Getting Started
 Run the server (on local):